CrystalFerrai/Ue4Export/readme.md

 This program is released standalone, meaning there is no installer.
 Simply extract the files to a directory to install it.

+You will need to install the [.NET 6.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) if you do not already have it.

 ## Usage

 You will first need to locate the paths to the specific assets you want to export.
 You can use a program like Unrealpak or Fmodel to help locate the assets.
 Create a text file with a list of all of the asset paths you want to export.
 For example: